 Pros: You can negotiate a discount and save money on your balance; avoid bankruptcy; have the whole process over; get peace of mind.

 Cons: Typically requires lump sum payment which you don’t have; stress of negotiating with attorneys; time involved of back-and-forth offers and counter-offers.

 While you don’t need a debt settlement attorney to negotiate a debt resolution, it helps to have a professional who is outside the situation involved.
 First, it saves you a lot of emotional wear and tear.
 Second, this is what we do.
 Third, if a bankruptcy attorney like me makes an offer to settle a credit card debt, there’s an implicit threat that if they don’t accept, you file can bankruptcy and they get nothing.
 That kind of leverage can help a credit card lawsuit attorney negotiate a good result.

 4. Filing bankruptcy ends a credit card lawsuit

 Finally, bankruptcy should be the last resort, and usually is.
 You can file bankruptcy, and that will end the collection lawsuit.
-The benefit of the automatic stay — typically known as “bankruptcy protection” — means that creditors cannot start or continue any collection activity once they know you’ve filed bankruptcy.
+The benefit of the automatic stay — typically known as the Code‘s “bankruptcy protection” — means that creditors cannot start or continue any collection activity once they know you’ve filed bankruptcy.
 It’s an extremely powerful shield with the force of the federal government; creditors can be sanctioned thousands of dollars for willfully ignoring it.